Small dog breeds stay tiny and adorable throughout their lives. Consider one if you want a lap dog for life.

 You might mistake a toy poodle for a furry teddy bear at a glance.
 These tiny dogs weigh 5-9 pounds, and you can easily carry one.

-This small dog breed’s coat is curly and primarily brown, apricot, blue, grey, silver, and cream.
+This small dog breed’s coat is curly and primarily brown, apricot, blue, grey, silver, or cream.

 The dog’s coat type requires more maintenance, but weekly grooming sessions will take little time since it is small.